Table of Contents

-Another option is a real estate loan from a bank.
+Another option is a loan from a bank.
 Banks typically hold the property note until the borrower’s loan is repaid in full over longer terms, and are also more hesitant to provide funding for fix and flip projects due to the level of risk involved.

 When the rehab part of the project is finished, it’s up to you to market the property and resell it as soon as possible.
 Until the final closing, there will be certain ongoing expenses to pay, such as utility bills, gardening or landscaping fees, and other expenses that keep the property in top shape prior to sale.
-The faster it is off your hands, the higher the amount you will retain as the investor.
+The faster it is off your hands, the higher the amount you will retain as the .

 The longer the property stays in your possession, the higher the upkeep, and managing costs will become over time and eat into the total profits you could earn.
 The way to balance this out is to choose the right price that will assure you of good profits and cover all of the renovation expenses.
-If you overprice the property, the home will be less appealing to potential buyers and cost you the initial wave of interest and offers that are so key.
+If you overprice the property, the home will be less appealing to and you the initial wave of interest and offers that are so key.

 The biggest caveat to the process of selling a fix and flip property is the current economic situation.
 With scores of people around the country filing for unemployment, the total volume of property sales will decrease if they haven’t started to already.
 This can make for a good time to acquire property, but not exactly for a good seller’s market.

-The reality is that not all real estate markets are guaranteed to perform well post-COVID-19 but experts predict that markets that performed well before the outbreak will do so again and that is where you want to try and invest.
+The reality is that not all markets are guaranteed to perform well post-COVID-19 but experts predict that markets that performed well before the outbreak will do so again and that is where you want to try and invest.